ambros-gleixner/MIPcc23/RULES.md

 All participants must submit a written report of **10 pages maximum** plus references, in Springer LNCS format, through [easychair.org](https://www.easychair.org).
 Submissions will be accepted until **March 1st, 2023, at 8:00 PM EST**.

-All reports must include the following information:
+The report must include the following information:
 - A description of the methods developed and implemented, including any necessary citations to the literature and software used.
+- Computational results on the public instance series with constant constraint matrix, see (datasets/README.md)[datasets/README.md].
-- Computational results on all public instance series, which should include at least the following metrics for each series: $reltime$, $gap$, and $nofeas$ scores (as defined below) averaged over all 50 instances, and additionally over the 5 batches of instances 1 to 10, 11 to 20, 21 to 30, 31 to 40, and 41 to 50.
+- The results should include at least the following metrics for each series: $reltime$, $gap$, and $nofeas$ scores (as defined below) averaged over all 50 instances, and additionally over the 5 batches of instances 1 to 10, 11 to 20, 21 to 30, 31 to 40, and 41 to 50.
 - Further analysis of the computational results is welcome.
+If the approach can be applied to the instance series with varying constraint matrix, e.g., it would be interesting to include this in the report.

 If the computational work was performed by students only, the participants should include a letter of attestation indicating this.